discord-php/DiscordPHP/Cache.md

 Cache::has('dank'); // Returns true

-Cache::unset('dank'); // Returns true if it succeeded
+Cache::remove('dank'); // Returns true if it succeeded

 Cache::clear(); // Deletes all cache objects
 ```